H-Freax/VMEvalKit/README.md

 # VMEvalKit 🎥🧠

-Evaluate reasoning capabilities in video generation models through cognitive tasks.
+A framework to evaluate reasoning capabilities in video generation models through cognitive tasks at scale, and is easy to add models and add tasks.
+We welcome everyone to join us and build in public!

 ## Overview